Singer Nine: Roadster

-The singer nine van range was not very popular with only six of them ever produced, only one a 1934 model is known to survive to this day and is still used as a work vehicle for a small company in woodhall spa, Lincolnshire.
-Recently the details of another singer nine van have been found, this van was scrapped in 1953 after suffering a damaged engine.
-The whereabouts of other four vans that were produced have never been found and are presumed scrapped at the end of their working lives.
+The Singer Nine van range was not very popular with only six of them ever produced, of which only one, a 1934 model, is known to survive to this day and is still used as a works vehicle for a small company in Woodhall Spa, Lincolnshire.
+Recently the details of another Singer Nine van have been found; this van was scrapped in 1953 after suffering a damaged engine.
+The whereabouts of the other four vans produced have never been found and presumed scrapped at the end of their working lives.